df-boy/T-CorresNet/README.md

 ## Time to Open our code
 Coming soon!
-Before the paper are publicated.
+Before the publication of our paper.